kunal19899/plotly_demo/README.md

 1. ### Install virtualenv
     1. pip install virtualenv
-    2. virtualenv myenv <i>(myenv is the name I chose, any name can be given for the environment)</i>. myenv must be installed in the root directory of this project.
+    2. python3 -m venv myenv <i>(myenv is the name I chose, any name can be given for the environment)</i>. myenv must be installed in the root directory of this project.
 2. ### Activating virtual environment
     <b>If on a MAC/Linux:</b>